All Episodes

 That's the way the three major networks led their newscast last night with everything else going.

-The king of Saudi, well, he didn't die till around six, but maybe he hadn't died before they came on the air.
+Well, he didn't die till around six, but maybe he hadn't died before they came on the air.

-But clearly Yemen had happened.
+But clearly, Yemen had happened.

-And the thing with Israel and Netanyahu and any number of other serious things are happening in this country, and this is what they lead with.
+And the thing with Israel and Netanyahu and any number of other serious things are happening in this country.

 Can I share with you how different it's become?